Victoria government logo

 Education Initiatives

-Funding of $5.5 million for the following initiatives to support learning outcomes for students of African heritage enrolled in Victorian schools.
+Since 2019, funding of over $10 million has been provided for the following initiatives to support learning outcomes for students of African heritage enrolled in Victorian schools.

 School Community Liaison Officers